-Climate change is altering California's coastline.
+CLIMATE CHANGE is altering California's coastline.
 Rising seas, colliding with more frequent and extreme storms, are drowning beaches, eroding bluffs, flooding homes and businesses, and damaging roads and other essential public infrastructure.
-Close to 70% of California's residents live along the shore, and millions more visit every year, driving the state's \$45 billion-dollar coastal economy as people come to the coast for recreation, cultural and spiritual well-being, a connection to nature, and to support their livelihoods.
+Close to 70% of California's residents live in coastal counties, and millions more visit every year, driving the state's \$44 billion-dollar coastal economy as people come to the coast for recreation, cultural and spiritual well-being, a connection to nature, and to support their livelihoods.